 We’ve all seen those amazing aerial videos taken by modern drones, these high flying quadcopters capture a view of the world we may have never seen before.
-DJI is one of the leading drone manufacturers to put cameras in the sky and their amazingly capable Mavic Pro is one of the easiest drones to take to the sky.
+DJI is one of the leading drone manufacturers to put cameras in the sky and their amazingly capable Mavic Pro is one of the easiest drones to fly.

 Want more options?
 Here are the best drones for taking photos and video from the air.